Apple eases App Store rules again, to allow outside signups

 The iPhone maker said late Wednesday that it’s making a small adjustment to its strict App Store rules for developers of so-called reader apps, in order to resolve an investigation by regulators in Japan.

 It’s the latest concession by Apple as it faces global pressure over the longstanding rules.
-One of the biggest complaints from app makers such as Spotify was Apple’s requirement that subscriptions only be bought through iPhone apps, allowing the company to take a commission of up to 30%.
+One of the biggest complaints from app makers such as Spotify was about Apple’s requirement that subscriptions only be bought through iPhone apps, allowing the company to take a commission of up to 30%.

 “The update will allow developers of ‘reader’ apps to include an in-app link to their website for users to set up or manage an account,” the company said.
 Reader apps provide digital magazines, newspapers, books, audio, music, and video.